Prabhukiran161/github-learning/days/day-01.md

     ```sh
     git push -u origin main
     ```
-==Note==: Instead of manually creating a repo in GitHub + copying the URL + adding remote + pushing, this one command automates it.
+**Note:** Instead of manually creating a repo in GitHub + copying the URL + adding remote + pushing, this one command automates it.

 **`Difficulty: ⭐ Beginner`**